Value-added tax (VAT)

 Net wealth taxes

-Some institutional holders (e.g. mutual insurance companies, savings banks, co-operatives, taxable pension funds, self-owned finance institutions, mortgage credit associations) pay 0.15% (state) net wealth tax.
-The maximum net wealth tax rate for a corporate body is 0.85% (state and municipal tax figures for fiscal year 2019).
+Some institutional holders (e.g. mutual insurance companies, savings banks, co-operatives, taxable pension funds, self-owned finance institutions, mortgage credit associations) pay 0.3% (state) net wealth tax.

-Shares in quoted limited liability companies and equity funds are valued at 75% of quoted value as of 1 January of the year after the relevant income year for net wealth tax purposes.
+As of the income year 2023, shares in quoted limited companies and equity funds are valued at 80% of quoted value as of 1 January of the year after the relevant income year for net wealth tax purposes.
 If quoted both on the Norwegian and a foreign stock exchange, the Norwegian stock exchange value will be applicable.
 If not quoted, the basis for taxation is, as a rule, the company’s net taxable value for wealth tax purposes as of 1 January of the income year in question.
 The basis for taxation of non-quoted shares in foreign companies is, as a starting point, the assumed market value of the shares as of 1 January of the assessment year.

 There are no payroll taxes other than national insurance contributions and financial activities tax (see below).